bwong0261/Song-Tracker-App/README.md

 - As a user, I want to be able to view all of the songs that I want to learn.

-- As a user, I want to be able to rank songs in order of which one I want to learn the most.
+- As a user, I want to be able to make songs that I am learning to ones that I have learnt, after I am finished learning them.

 - As a user, I want to favourite songs that I have already learnt.